hdShang/arxiv-daily/docs/cs-CL/2025-06-24/papers/250619262v2-what-matters-in-llm-generated-data-diversity-and-its-effect-on-model.md

 ---
 layout: default
-title: What Matters in LLM-generated Data: Diversity and Its Effect on Model Fine-Tuning
+title: "What Matters in LLM-generated Data: Diversity and Its Effect on Model Fine-Tuning"
 ---

 # What Matters in LLM-generated Data: Diversity and Its Effect on Model Fine-Tuning